 I'm very pleased today to say I have become a full-time photographer, as I set out to be.
 Though nothing in life is as precise as we aim for, and certainly not when you're aiming from the hip, I'm living a life I had once only dreamt about.
 What's more, life today is not so dissimilar to the life I had imagined for myself when I made the decision to leave Oklahoma.
 And that's really something, I think.

 I've set up a beautiful little life with my soulmate just south of Seattle and I've been at work as a Studio Product Photographer in Belltown for the last five years.
-I've always wanted to live all the way up here, surrounded so immediately by coasts and forests and mountains and glaciers and desert and everything else somebody like me could want.
-When I'm not in the Studio, I'm often in one of those diverse places with my wife and my camera, simply breathing in the air and enjoying the dream of a life I've built - while it lasts.
+I've always wanted to live all the way up here, surrounded so immediately by coasts and forests and mountains and glaciers and deserts and fog and everything else somebody like me could want out of life.
+When I'm not in the Studio, I'm often in one of those diverse places with my partner and/or my camera, breathing the air and enjoying the dream of a life I've built - while it lasts.

-Until then, I feel contentment in my life and livelihood, and hope this space provides to you a sense of the way I see the world.
-If you'd like to reach me, please don't be shy!
-Just shoot me a message here, and I'll be in touch!
+Until then, I feel contentment in my life and livelihood, and hope this space serves as an accurate glimpse at how I see the world around me.
+If you'd like to reach me (for literally any reason), don't be shy!
+Just shoot me a message, and I'll be in touch!